Assistive Devices - Mobility Aids

 Wheelchairs are mobility aids which give a person back some of their independence.
 There are many kinds from which to choose.

-Wrist splints, wraps, and stabilizers for more support.
+Wrist splints, wraps, and stabilizers offer support for injured or arthritic wrist joints.